 Funny thing, I never used to like donuts.
 Does that make me weird?
 I hope we can still be friends.
 Well, either way, they just weren’t my thing.
 From a young age, everyone here (in Canada) loves to get these little donuts called timbits (from Tim Hortons) and I would always turn my nose up at them.
 It actually wasn’t until Krsipy Kreme made its way to Canada that I actually liked donuts.
 At the time, in high school when it first came to Canada, it was all the rage.
 So my friends and I would head over, eat the donuts while we waited for our order and then go home with a dozen or so.
 There was something about a Krsipy Kreme that made me actually like donuts.
 Does that make me more American than Canadian?!
 I don’t know.
-But I haven’t had a Krispy Kreme in years and probably won’t anytime soon because they are super sweet and I don’t have much of a sweet tooth.
-So that’s why I created these gluten free baked pumpkin donuts.
-I wanted something that wasn’t overbearingly sweet and not fried.
+So, I wanted to make something that wasn’t overbearingly sweet and not fried.
 So I put my baking hat on (I don’t actually have a baking hat) and got to work.

 When Things Don’t Go According to Plan: